Nandini-gandhi/expense_analyzer/README.md

 A modern web application for analyzing personal expenses with AI-powered insights.
 Built with React, Flask, and Google Gemini AI.

-**📹 Video Demo:** Watch `Expense Analyzer.mp4` for a complete walkthrough of the application, code explanation, and implementation decisions.
+**📹 Video Demo:** Watch this youtube video (https://youtu.be/J_75YjI_5e8) for a complete walkthrough of the application, code explanation, and implementation decisions.

 ## Features